Ontario Health Insurance Plan

 This publication has been exempted from translation under the French Language Services Act.

-Register for an OHIP Billing Number
+Register for an OHIP billing number

 You must register with the Ministry of Health (the ministry) in order to receive an Ontario Health Insurance Plan (OHIP) billing number to submit claims for insured services.